martindevans/martindevans.me/_posts/2013-08-14-Scripting-Is-Dead-Long-Live-Scripting.md

 ## Scripting Is Dead

-#### First, A Disclaimer
+#### Disclaimer

-I think [Lua](http://www.lua.org/) is pretty cool, it's a _very_ minimal language and elegant language. for small tasks (things like configuration files, throwaway scripts or UI mods etc) Lua would probably be my choice of language.
+I think [Lua](http://www.lua.org/) is pretty cool, it's a very minimal and elegant language. for small tasks (configuration files, throwaway scripts, UI mods etc) Lua would probably be my choice of language.
 This post should most certainly *not* be read as a criticism purely of Lua!

 #### Let's Talk About Dynamic Languages

-Dynamic languages are languages which defer some of the things traditionally done at compilation time to runtime.
+[Dynamic languages](https://en.wikipedia.org/wiki/Dynamic_programming_language) are languages which defer some of the things traditionally done at compilation time to runtime.
 The most obvious example is deferring compile time type checking to runtime time checking, another common feature is modifying objects at runtime.
-Python, Javascript\*, Ruby and Perl are all examples of very popular dynamically typed languages.
+Python, Javascript\*, Ruby and Perl are all examples of inexplicably popular dynamically typed languages.

 ##### Python